 Internet Banking refers to banking services provided by banks over the internet, Some of these services include paying of bills, funds transfer, viewing account statement, Banks also deliver their latest products and services over the internet, Internet banking is performed through a computer system or similar devices that can connect to banking site via the internet.

-You can also use Internet banking on your mobile phones using a Wi-Fi or 3G connection, With ease of availability of cyber cafes in the cities, and it has become quite popular, Online banking is also environmentally friendly, The electronic transmissions require no paper, So, They reduce vehicle traffic and they are virtually pollution free, and they also eliminate the need for the buildings and the office equipment.
+You can also use Internet banking on your mobile phones using a Wi-Fi or 3G connection, With the ease of availability of cyber cafes in the cities, and it has become quite popular, Online banking is also environmentally friendly, The electronic transmissions require no paper, So, They reduce vehicle traffic and they are virtually pollution-free, and they also eliminate the need for the buildings and the office equipment.

 Advantages of Internet banking